chesahkalu/My_Python/README.md

 [pack_for_deploy.py](./Python_Fabric/pack_for_deploy.py) : A file showing how to use fabric to pack a folder for deployment.
 It shows how to use the local() function to run a command on the local machine that will compress a folder to a single file using the tar command.

+[deploy.py](./Python_Fabric/deploy.py) : A file showing how to use fabric to deploy a folder to a remote server.
+It shows how to use the run() function to run a command on the remote server that will decompress a folder from a single file using the tar command.
+It also creates a symbolic link to the folder on the remote server.

 ## [Python_Request_Network](./Python_Request_Network/): This folder contains codes on how to make requests to a server and get responses from it using the requests module.
 It also contains codes on how to use the urllib module to make requests to a server and get responses from it.
 This request and response can be in the form of JSON, XML, HTML, etc. The requests module is a simple and elegant Python HTTP library.
 It provides methods for accessing Web resources via HTTP.
 It also allows you to access the response data of Python in the same way.
 The urllib module provides a high-level interface for fetching data across the World Wide Web.
 It is a package that collects several modules for working with URLs, such as urllib.request for opening and reading URLs, urllib.error containing the exceptions raised by urllib.request, and urllib.parse for parsing URLs.
 It also contains a subpackage, urllib.robotparser, which can be used to read robots.txt files.

 [1_Fetch.py](./Python_Request_Network/1_Fetch.py):